-- You can try using a closed system catheter.
-Its protective tip helps maintain the sterility of the catheter.
-First, insert the tip.
-Then the catheter is fed through the tip.
-This protects the catheter as it passes through the first few millimeters of the urethral opening that contains a high content of bacteria.
+- If recommended by your doctor, you can try using a closed system catheter.
+Its protective tip helps maintain sterility.
+When inserting this type of catheter, start by inserting the tip.
+The rest of the catheter is then fed through the tip.
+This protects the catheter from the high content of bacteria within the first few millimeters of the urethral opening.

-- You can try using a hydrophilic catheter.
-This catheter comes pre-lubricated with saline thus allowing it to easily slide in and out of the urethra.
+- Using a hydrophilic catheter may also help prevent UTI’s.
+This catheter comes pre-lubricated with saline, allowing it to easily slide in and out of the urethra.